How to write effective B2B social media posts

 3. Edit

 This may be the most obvious tip, but it’s also the one that’s most often overlooked.
-As you write social posts, approach it as though you’re writing a blog or whitepaper – proofread before publishing.
+As you write social posts, approach it like you’re writing a blog or whitepaper – proofread before publishing.
 Using a social media management tool allows you to save messages as drafts or message assets so other team members can proofread and approve the content before it goes live.

 What other tips do you have for the social media managers out there?
 Be sure to leave them in the comments below!